Easy, Dog-Friendly Fall Hikes Near Sacramento

 Jenkinson Lake Loop Trail/Sly Park | Pollock Pines

 Less than two hours from Sacramento, Sly Park Lake is a popular spot for summertime camping, fishing and boating — in non-drought years anyway.
-But the crowds thin out come fall, making it ideal for day hikers.
+Though the water levels are low this year, the area is still ideal for a day hike.
 And although threatened by the Caldor Fire in late summer of 2021, the area did not see any damage, so it’s open as per usual.
 The Jenkinson Lake Loop Trail hugs the water’s edge for nearly 9 miles, with the easiest sections along the west and north sides.
 The section between the main day use area and Miwok Trail is just 1.5 miles one way, with an interpretive area describing the native peoples who once lived here.
 Although dogs are allowed on the trails, it’s important to note they are not allowed in or near the lake, as it serves as a drinking water reservoir.

 Cascade Canal Trail | Nevada City